 Germany even has its own tequila brand: the sombrero-capped Sierra Tequila by Hamburg-based Borco, which is exported to more than 90 different countries, according to the German Spirits Industry Association.

-Schleswig-Holstein authorities last year seized a huge shipment of 25,000 litres in fake tequila in Hamburg which then had to be done away with.
+Schleswig-Holstein authorities once seized a huge shipment of 25,000 litres in fake tequila in Hamburg which then had to be done away with.

 And the German officials with their 500-year-old Beer Purity Law understand just how important the authenticity of alcohol can be: They even had Mexican officials to stand by to monitor as they destroyed the impostor product.